br14nn/it-3-summative-exam/README.md

 ## Notes

 if you get an error about map is not a function try to hard refresh(`ctrl+F5`) the browser.
+Do this after finishing the <strong>How To Setup</strong> Section.

 # Libraries